caraya/friday-ai-demo/README.md

 * [x] Add additional shortcuts for Wikipedia and Stack Overflow
 * [ ] Evaluate if it's possible to improve the summarization capabilities of the agent to something similar to NotebookML
 * [x] Can we integrate other AI models for things like image recognition and text generation? (**Gemini handles this well**)
+* [ ] Evaluate what other third-party APIs can be integrated to enhance the agent's capabilities (e.g., weather, news, etc.)
+* [ ] Implement user authentication so this can be served publically while keeping user data private
+* [ ] Integrate with Gmail, Calendar and other Google APIs to report new content and manage tasks.
+This requires OAuth authentication and authorization
+* [ ] Explore if the agent can be extended to support more complex tasks like scheduling meetings, sending emails, managing calendars or to-do lists
 * [ ] Explore if the agent, as currently implemented, can learn from user interactions to improve its responses over time